awsdocs/amazon-dynamodb-developer-guide/doc_source/LowLevelDotNetWorkingWithTables.md

 ## Listing Tables<a name="LowLeveldotNetListTables"></a>

-To list tables in your account using the AWS SDK for \.NET low\-level API, create an instance of the `AmazonDynamoDBClient` and execute the `ListTables` method\.
+To list tables in your account using the AWS SDK for \.NET low\-level API, create an instance of the `AmazonDynamoDBClient` and run the `ListTables` method\.

 The [ListTables](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_ListTables.html) operation requires no parameters\.
 However, you can specify optional parameters\.
 For example, you can set the `Limit` parameter if you want to use paging to limit the number of table names per page\.
 This requires you to create a `ListTablesRequest` object and provide optional parameters as shown in the following C\# example\.
 Along with the page size, the request sets the `ExclusiveStartTableName` parameter\.
 Initially, `ExclusiveStartTableName` is null\.
 However, after fetching the first page of results, to retrieve the next page of results, you must set this parameter value to the `LastEvaluatedTableName` property of the current result\.